ViEEG: Hierarchical Visual Neural Representation for EEG Brain Decoding: Experiment

-\subsection{ablation Study}
+\subsection{Ablation Study}

-We conducted a series of ablation studies to assess the individual contributions of each core module in ViEEG, as summarized in Table~\ref{tab:ablation}.
-More detailed results are provided in the Appendix.
+We conducted ablation study to assess the contributions of each core module in ViEEG, as summarized in Table~\ref{tab:ablation}.

-\subsubsection{ablation on Hierarchical Embedding}
+\subsubsection{Ablation on Hierarchical Embedding.}

-This experiment analyzes the effectiveness of different levels of hierarchical EEG embeddings in supporting object recognition.
+This experiment analyzes the effectiveness of different levels of hierarchical EEG embeddings.
 Specifically, we evaluated configurations that utilized only one type of embedding at a time: $F_b$ (contour-level), $F_f$ (object-level), and $F_r$ (scene-level).
 In the subject-dependent setting, $F_b$ achieved 14.2\% Top-1 and 41.8\% Top-5 accuracy.
 In contrast, $F_f$ and $F_r$ both improved performance to approximately 22\% Top-1 accuracy.
-These results suggest that while each representation captures distinct neural cues, none is sufficient alone to support optimal decoding performance.
-Notably, $F_f$ and $F_r$ embeddings, which encode mid- and high-level visual semantics, outperformed $F_b$, highlighting the greater salience of semantic and contextual cues in EEG decoding.
+These results suggest that while each representation captures distinct neural elements, none is sufficient alone to support optimal decoding performance.
+Notably, $F_f$ and $F_r$ embeddings, which encode mid-level and high-level visual semantics, outperformed $F_b$, highlighting the greater salience of semantic and contextual elements in EEG brain decoding.

-\subsubsection{ablation on Cross Attention}
+\subsubsection{Ablation on Cross Attention.}

-We further examined the role of the cross-attention mechanism in integrating multi-level EEG features across the visual hierarchy.
-Ablating the cross-attention module (denoted as w/o C-Att) led to noticeable performance degradation across all settings.
+We further examined the role of cross-attention mechanism in integrating multi-level EEG features across the visual hierarchy.
+Ablating the cross-attention led to noticeable performance degradation.
 For instance, in the subject-dependent setting, the Top-1 and Top-5 accuracies dropped from 34.1\% and 71.3\% to 32.4\% and 66.8\%, respectively, when cross-attention was removed.
-In the subject-independent setting, similar trends were observed, with the full ViEEG model outperforming the variant without cross-attention by notable margins.
+In the subject-independent setting, similar trends were observed, with the full ViEEG outperforming the variant without cross-attention by notable margins.
 These findings underscore the importance of cross-attention for aligning and integrating hierarchical EEG embeddings, thereby enhancing overall model robustness and generalization across subjects.
 The performance gain is particularly evident in the integration of $F_f$ and $F_r$, as visualized in Figure~\ref{fig:cross_attention_effect}, where the majority of subjects demonstrate that adding cross-attention for hierarchical visual information integration effectively improves EEG decoding of the integrated features.